Capstone-Review-Summarization/Review-Summarization/README.md

 # Pre-Processing

+Python version userd = 3.8.0
 To install the virtual environment, use in the commands in setup.txt file After installing necessary packages, use this command to install all the other packages:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

-If abovr cmd not working or if you are having Python2.x and Python3.x in your system, use
+If above cmd not working or if you are having Python2.x and Python3.x in your system, use

-pip3 install -r requirements.txt (Python 3)
+`pip3 install -r requirements.txt` (Python 3)

-Files in workflow:
+## Files in workflow:
 sample-data.py        to take sample data from original dataset combine-data.py       to combine all the data files in a single file preprocessing.py